Floating-point error mitigation: Interval arithmetic

 "Instead of using a single floating-point number as approximation for the value of a real variable in the mathematical model under investigation, interval arithmetic acknowledges limited precision by associating with the variable a set of reals as possible values.
 For ease of storage and computation, these sets are restricted to intervals."The evaluation of interval arithmetic expression may provide a large range of values, and may seriously overestimate the true error boundaries.

 Gustafson's unums

 Unums ("Universal Numbers") are an extension of variable length arithmetic proposed by John Gustafson.
 Unums have variable length fields for the exponent and significand lengths and error information is carried in a single bit, the ubit, representing possible error in the least significant bit of the significand (ULP).

 The efficacy of unums is questioned by William Kahan.

 Bounded floating point

-Bounded floating point is a method proposed and patented by Alan Jergensen.
+Bounded floating point is a method proposed and patented by Alan Jorgensen.
 The data structure includes the standard IEEE 754 data structure and interpretation, as well as information about the error between the true real value represented and the value stored by the floating point representation.

 Bounded floating point has been criticized as being derivative of Gustafson's work on unums and interval arithmetic.